 Tips for Using Erythritol

 First of all, as mentioned above, when selecting erythritol, buy a non-genetically modified source.
 That removes one of the health concerns about this sweetener.

 Secondly, you can simply use erythritol as one of the sweeteners in your arsenal.
 However, blending erythritol with other low-carb sweeteners like stevia extract or xylitol not only enhances the resulting flavor of your desserts, but it also minimizes any health risks that might be there.

-I think that, given the evidence, erythritol is a very safe alternative to sugar and other high carb sweeteners.
-Yes, I think that natural is best, but in the case of sweeteners and the health challenges that they cause (think about the diabetes epidemic!), I think that using low carb sweeteners in moderation is a much lower risk.
+Given the evidence, I think that erythritol is a very safe alternative to sugar and other high carb sweeteners.
+Yes, natural is best, but in the case of sweeteners and the health challenges that they cause (think about the diabetes epidemic!), I think that using low carb sweeteners in moderation is a much lower risk.

 And for some of us, like those with diabetes and candida, or metabolic syndrome or insulin resistance, sweeteners like erythritol are a great way to be able to enjoy something sweet without wreaking havoc on our health.

 Do you think that erythritol is a safe sweetener?